fordsfords/netmon/README.md

 running interfaces.

-Regarding the log file, "-l" and "-p" should be considered mutually-exclusive.
+Regarding the log file, "-l" and "-p" should be considered mutually exclusive.
 If both are supplied, "-l" overrides "-p".
 See next sections for more information on log files.

-# Log File Rolling
+# Log File: Rolling

 The default intent is to keep a week's worth of historical data.